geoffkip/amazon_grocery_shopper_agent/README.md

 - The browser will automatically navigate to checkout with multiple fallback strategies
 - Complete payment, delivery time, and final order confirmation manually in the browser window

+### 6. History Management

+- **View Past Plans**: Click on any date in the "History" sidebar to view that meal plan.
+- **Download PDF**: When viewing a past plan, click "📄 Download PDF Plan" to get a copy.
+- **Reorder**: Click "🔄 Reorder" to load a past plan back into the main view and shop for it again.
+- **Delete**: Click the trash icon (🗑️) next to a specific plan to remove it, or use "Clear History" to remove everything.

 ## 🛠️ Technology Stack

 - **Streamlit**: Web UI framework with interactive components